satori-chatbots/user-simulator/README.md

 ## output

-This field helps the tester get some certain information for the conversation once is finished.
+This field helps the tester get some certain information for the conversation once it is finished.
 It is used for data validation tasks.

 The tester defines some certain values to obtain from the conversation to validate the consisntency of the chatbot.
 The values to obtain should be defined in a list of dictionaries with the name of the value, and should have the following structure: